developerstephanieb/latex_reference/01_fundamentals/08_tables.md

 ## Spanning Rows

-To create cells that spans multiple rows, load the `multirow` package in the preamble.
+Use the `multirow` package to create cells that spans multiple rows.

 - `\usepackage{multirow}`: Loads the `multirow` package, enabling the `\multirow` command.